Parents & Supporters

 Our office encourages and manages safety by:

-- Partnering with International SOS (ISOS) a medical and travel assistance provider, who facilitates pre-departure travel consultations, sends email alerts regarding in-country issues, delivers 24/7 emergency response assistance, and provides evacuation and repatriation coverage for all students.
+• Partnering with DU's Travel Assistance provider a medical and travel assistance provider, who facilitates pre-departure travel consultations, sends email alerts regarding in-country issues, delivers 24/7 emergency response assistance, and provides evacuation and repatriation coverage for all students.

-- Registering students with ISOS, which allows DU staff to track students' travels.
+• Registering students with DU's Travel Assistance provider, which allows DU staff to track students' travels.
 (Students must update side travel for weekend or mid-term break trips).

 We understand that as a parent or family member of a University of Denver student, you would like to be involved in your student's study abroad experience.
 We encourage you to support your student throughout the process.
 Considering this, the DU Office of International Education staff and overall University of Denver staff abide by state and federal laws regulating student privacy and access to education records and information.